-The Wings training program has been developed to assist people who would like to fly radio controlled airplanes develop the basic skills, so that they can enjoy this great hobby in a safe manner.
-Once able to control a trainer type airplane, the student will be permitted to fly at both Club fields and, with practice, move on to more complex models.
+The Wings Program has been developed to assist people who would like to fly radio-controlled airplanes and to develop their basic skills so that they can enjoy this great hobby, in a safe manner.
+Once able to control a trainer type airplane, the student will be permitted to fly at the club field and, with practice, move on to more complex models.

-- The Instructor will examine the aircraft and, if satisfied that all is correct, will test fly and trim the model to ensure that it will fly safely.
+- The instructor will examine the aircraft and, if satisfied that all is correct, will test fly and trim the model to ensure that it will fly safely.

 - Once the instructor considers that the student has developed the capability of taking off, flying safely and landing, the “buddy box” will be disconnected and the student will continue to practice using the control transmitter, but with the instructor by his side to advise and comment.